cloudinary/cloudinary_flutter/README.md

 The Cloudinary Flutter SDK allows you to quickly and easily integrate your application with Cloudinary.
 Effortlessly optimize and transform your cloud's assets.

-The Flutter SDK is wrapper around the [Cloudinary Dart SDK](https://github.com/cloudinary/cloudinary_dart), with Flutter specific features soon to be added.
+The Flutter SDK is based on the [Cloudinary Dart SDK](https://github.com/cloudinary/cloudinary_dart), with additional Flutter specific features.

 ### Note
 This Readme provides basic installation and usage information.